Help your motivate your kids to read during the summer with this easy reading coloring sheet.

 Our kids are not all in school and the only one in school is homeschooled.
 But we’ve always done summer reading through the library and that could get a little demanding with what the program requires.
 They may ask for things such as read for 30 minutes, answer a question about a cow or an animal (I added the cow myself), read a poem, etc. While sometimes I typically read for all the kids together, I still found it more demanding in having to keep up with the various reading requirements.
 Plus when it said “30 minutes of reading” I found it daunting having to keep reading book after book until we hit the 30 minute mark or keep monitoring our then kindgerterner’s reading until it hit the 30 minute mark.
 All for the sake of a reward.
 I think it’s OK if they read 2-3 age level books even if it is for 10-15 minutes reading time (as long as the books get read, I’m OK with that).
 I decided to do something with less requirements this time – makeup my own easy idea.

 Note: Not all the kids are able to read words on their own so us parents will have to do some reading to them too but it’s also OK if smaller non-word-readers just look at photos or read from memorization of simple books.
 They are all forms of reading.
-Download all of them here Summertime Reading Coloring Pages.
+Download all of them here: Summer Reading Coloring Log for Kids

 Preschool/Toddler – 5 books